akhileshkumarp/akhileshkumarp_VSD_RISC-V_SOC_Tapeout_Program_week2/Part_2_Functional_Modelling/README.md

 - **Timing Constraints**: Critical timing requirements that must be met
 - **Test Cases**: Scenarios that the RTL implementation must pass

-### RTL Design Considerations
-When we move from functional modeling to RTL, we need to consider:

-- **Clock Domain Crossings**: How to safely transfer data between different clock domains
-- **Reset Strategies**: How to reliably initialize and reset the system
-- **Synthesis Constraints**: Ensuring our design can be implemented in real hardware

----

-## Real-World Applications

-### Learning Objectives
-VSDBabySoC's functional model teaches us several important concepts:

-- How processors generate and manipulate data
-- The critical importance of timing in digital systems
-- How digital and analog domains interface
-- System-level design thinking

-### Industry Relevance
-The skills developed through functional modeling of VSDBabySoC directly apply to:

-- **Mobile SoC Design**: Understanding how applications processors work
-- **IoT Devices**: Designing systems that interface with sensors and actuators
-- **Automotive Electronics**: Creating reliable embedded systems
-- **Consumer Electronics**: Developing products that combine digital processing with analog interfaces

-### Future Enhancements
-The functional model also helps us identify opportunities for system improvements:

-- Higher resolution DACs for better analog output quality
-- Multiple clock domains for different system components
-- Additional peripherals like ADCs for sensor inputs
-- Power management units for battery-operated applications

 ---